 The long jump is a sport in which competitors use a combination of speed, determination, and stamina to leap as high as they can from a starting position.
-There are many players who tried to write their names in world records through their long jumping skills but only a few succeeded.
+There are many players who tried to write their names on world records through their long jumping skills but only a few succeeded.
 Let’s make a list of the Top 10 long jumps world records.

-Top 10 Long Jumps World Records
+Top 10 Long Jump World Records [2023 Ranking]

-10. Tajay Gayle
+10. Tajay Gayle – Jamaica

-In an upset of the highly favored Cuban long jumper Juan Miguel Echevarra, he won gold.
+In an upset with the highly favored Cuban long jumper Juan Miguel Echevarra, he won gold.
 He also defeated Jeff Henderson, the 2016 Olympic king, and Luvo Manyonga, the 2017 World Champion.
 His 8.69 m (28 ft 6 in) leap ranked him tenth all-time in the IAAF ranking.

-9. Ivan Pedroso
+9. Ivan Pedroso – Cuba

 The Italian Athletics Federation, on the other hand, did not send the result to the IAAF for acceptance because the wind mark was deemed invalid because an individual stood in front of the anemometer, obstructing the proper wind calculation.
 In Salamanca, Spain, in 1995, he set a new world record with an official leap of 8.71 meters.

-8. Irving Saladino
+8. Irving Saladino – Panama

 Irving Saladino is a retired long jumper from Panama.
 He earned an Olympic gold medal at the 2008 Beijing Olympics, making him Panama’s first and only Olympic gold medalist.
 In 2007, he was the world champion in the long jump.